syncfusion-content/wpf-docs/wpf/Carousel/Getting-Started.md

 ## Resize the carousel items

-If you want reduce the size of the carousel items except the selected item, use the [ScaleFraction](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Shared.Carousel.html#Syncfusion_Windows_Shared_Carousel_ScaleFraction) property.
-The default value `ScaleFraction` property is `0`.
+If you want to change the size of the carousel items except the selected item, use the [ScaleFraction](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Shared.Carousel.html#Syncfusion_Windows_Shared_Carousel_ScaleFraction) property.
+You can disable it by setting the [ScalingEnabled](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Shared.Carousel.html#Syncfusion_Windows_Shared_Carousel_ScalingEnabled) property value as `false`.
+Value range of `ScaleFraction` property is `0` to `1`.
+The default value `ScaleFraction` property is `0` and `ScalingEnabled` property is `true`.

 {% tabs %}
 {% highlight XAML %}